sunnybeta/one4all/algorithms/kahn/README.md

 # Kahn's Algorithm

-This algorithm is used for topoligoically sorting the nodes of a directed acyclic graph.
+This algorithm is used for topologically sorting the nodes of a directed acyclic graph.

 ```python
 from collections import deque, defaultdict